-The Affordable Housing Supplementary Planning Document was adopted in November 2011 and supports Core Strategy Policy PCS 6: Affordable Housing, and aims to provide greater certainty and clarity to the delivery of affordable housing.
-The SPD was subject to two rounds of public consultation and the responses received helped to shape the final SPD, including the introduction of a tariff approach to contributions for schemes of 6 to 10 units.
+The Affordable Housing Supplementary Planning Document was adopted in November 2011.
+It provides further detail on the context and evidence for affordable housing and clarifies the planning delivery process.
+The SPD was subject to 2 rounds of public consultation and the responses received helped to shape the final SPD, including the introduction of a tariff approach to contributions for schemes of 6 to 10 units.
 The tariff table is available in Appendix C of the SPD and should be read in conjunction with the Submarket Area Map.

 Update on Affordable Housing Policy and Applying the Vacant Building Credit

 In November 2014, amendments to Planning Practice Guidance introduced changes to the way that affordable housing contributions should be sought from development.
 Essentially, these changes meant that the Local Planning Authority would no longer seek affordable housing or other tariff style contributions on or off site for affordable housing provision from developments of 10 units or less, and which have a maximum combined gross floor space of no more than 1,000sqm.

 Up until this change, Policy PCS06 of the Core Strategy required an assessment of the viability of a site for 6 or more residential properties to establish whether a redevelopment proposal was viable and could make provision for affordable housing either on or off site.

 Following a legal challenge by West Berkshire Council and Reading Borough Council, the changes were quashed (July 2015), by a High Court ruling that the planning policy to exempt small developments from affordable housing contributions and the vacant building credit were unlawful.
 The Department for Communities and Local Government were subsequently granted permission to appeal.